Arrange a blended intensive program (BIP)

 • 400 euros per participant for a minimum of 15 and a maximum of 20

-• Teachers who teach abroad can apply for funding within Erasmus+ teacher mobility if they meet all the conditions for the mobility (8 hours/week during the physical mobility): International mobility for teachers
+• Teachers who teach abroad can apply for funding within Erasmus+ teacher mobility if they meet all the conditions for the mobility (8 hours/week during the physical mobility): International mobility for teachers (in Swedish)

 BIP OS-funds are intended to cover costs related to the preparation, design, development, implementation and follow-up of the course.
 Also the implementation of the virtual component and the general coordination of the course.